 - 1. Be a full-time student. - 2.
 Have a minimum of 30 credits must have completed at least one (1) semester at Lincoln. - 3.
 Have a minimum cumulative University grade point average of 2.70.
 The Office of Student Life and Development certifies scholastic standing of prospective members.
 Students should be aware that the organization's national office may have a higher GPA requirement.
 If this is the case, the national GPA criterion is required for application to the organization.
 If the national GPA is lower than the University's requirement, the University's GPA criterion is required for application. - 4.
 Have no current or delinquent conduct infractions on file with the Dean of Students. - 5.
 Participate in a minimum of 20 (twenty) community service hours (either sponsored by the Office of Student Life or coordinated by the individual student), a Service Learning project (coordinated by the student), or an off-campus community service project, for its duration approved by the Office of Student Life and Development.
 Credit is given to those projects approved through the Office of Student Life and Development (whether sponsored by Student Life or by the individual student).
-All Student Life & Development service projects will be announced via student mail, unless otherwise stated.
-Students must contact the office of Student Life BEFORE coordinating the service project off campus to ensure that it meets requirements. - 6.
-Must attend the campus wide information session for all active University sororities, fraternities, and social fellowships, which will be scheduled twice in the academic year (once in the fall, once in the spring) by the Office of Student Life and Development.
+All Student Life and Development service projects will be announced via student mail, unless otherwise stated.
+Students must contact the office of Student Life BEFORE coordinating the service project off campus to ensure that it meets requirements.

+- 6. Must attend the Campus Wide Information Session for all active University sororities, fraternities, and social fellowships, which will be scheduled twice in the academic year (once in the fall, once in the spring) by the Office of Student Life and Development. - 7.
+Must sign an Anti-Hazing Contract at the Campus Wide Information Session.

-All eligibility requirements set by the University must be met by January 30, 2015.
+All eligibility requirements set by the University must be met by January 29, 2016.
 Any individuals that do not meet these requirements will not be eligible to participate in any Greek or Social Fellowship membership intake process.